adobe-commerce/dropin-template/README.md

 > 🔰**Note:** Supported Node versions are: Maintenance (v20) and Active (v22).

-This repository provides a template for working with drop-ins in [Adobe Commerce](https://experienceleague.adobe.com/docs/commerce).
+This repository provides a template for creating custom drop-ins.
 Drop-ins allow you to extend and customize your storefront with reusable components and APIs.
 Follow the steps below to set up your development environment and start building your own drop-ins.

 Not sure what a dropin is?
 Get an overview of dropins [here](https://experienceleague.adobe.com/developer/commerce/storefront/dropins/all/introduction/).